michaelshiloh/resourcesForClasses/README.md

 7. Adafruit [Motor Shield Tutorial](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino?view=all)

+## Giant Servo Motors Resources

-1. How to configure the giant servos (ASMC or ASME) These motors are pretty poorly documented; I lifted these pictures from Amazon so the resolution isn't so great.
+How to configure the giant servos (ASMC or ASME; so far they all seem to use the same configuration)

+These motors are pretty poorly documented; I lifted these pictures from Amazon so the resolution isn't so great.

 Basically the motor can be configured to be driven by a standard servo motor signal, just like Arduino delivers.
 In that mode you can select the direction of rotation and the range of rotation, up to about 300 degrees.

 **Warnings**:
 1. You must supply 12V to run this motor.
 You must connect the polarity